Carcemercado/Feed_Reader/README.md

 This project mainly focuses on testing javascript code using Jasmine.
 Testing is performed using different tests.
 Testing of our logic becomes important when you are adding any new feature in the application.
 Udacity emphasizes the importance of code testing as a Front End Web Developer.

+## How to Open Application?

+* Download project repository.

+* Unzip folder in your computer.

+* Open up index.html file to run the application.

 ## Test Performed

 * RSS Feeds